ywsyws/AzureDeploymentReal/README.md

 To deploy a flask app on Azure cloud.

+Hello page:
-1. Get data through SQL query in Azure SQL database
+1. Get data through SQL query from Azure SQL database
 2. Plot graph using this data
 3. Show it through Azure App Service.

+Comment page:
+1. Get movie comments from users
+2. Write users inputs into the  Comment table of the Azure SQL database

 ## User Manual